Draper Systems Engineer Salary | $95K-$114K+ | Levels.fyi

 The median Systems Engineer compensation in United States package at Draper totals $95K per year.
-View the base salary, stock, and bonus breakdowns for Draper's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Draper's total compensation packages.
 Last updated: 11/11/2025

 Company